ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

 Therefore, if users want to start the model from the 0.5 deg GRIB2 data available through NOMADS, the users do not need to stage the data manually.

-As part of the process of generating the UFS MR Weather App executable, CIME calls the utility **check_input_data** located in each case directory to attempt to locate all required input data for the case based upon file lists generated by components.
+As part of the process of generating the MR Weather App executable, CIME calls the utility **check_input_data** located in each case directory to attempt to locate all required input data for the case based upon file lists generated by components.
 If the required